wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 TCP/IP is the basis of all internet communication: web, phone, email, video conferencing, movie streaming - on the lowest level, everything is handled by TCP/IP.

-#### TCP/IP activity: traceroute & netcat
+#### ping, traceroute & netcat

 **traceroute and ping**

 Follow the path of a client/server request through the Internet:

+	ping www.whitehouse.gov

-- traceroute www.whitehouse.gov
+	traceroute www.whitehouse.gov
-- traceroute www.taz.de

-**netcat -> chat server out of the box**
+**netcat**

 *man nc* to see what it does.
-Let's connect two computers and exchange packets!
+Let's chat via TCP!

 Get into pairs, one person is the Server, the other person is the Client

 Server, find out your IP address and share it with Client.
 In your shell, start listening for data:

 	>  nc -l 3333